WWII Bomb Shuts Down Flights At London City Airport

 "Clearly not all of those would have exploded, because of defects or other reasons, and they could have buried themselves tens of feet below the surface so we simply don't know where they are," he told the broadcaster.

-The issue is also not unique to London — as NPR's James Doubek reported, last August 70,000 people evacuated in Frankfurt, Germany, to allow authorities to defuse a British World War II-era bomb.
+The issue is also not unique to London.
+As NPR's James Doubek reported last August, 70,000 people evacuated in Frankfurt, Germany, to allow authorities to defuse a British World War II-era bomb.